WPMI-TV

-WPMI-TV (channel 15) is a television station licensed to Mobile, Alabama, United States, serving southwest Alabama and northwest Florida as a de facto owned-and-operated station of the digital multicast network Roar.
-It is owned by Deerfield Media alongside Pensacola, Florida–licensed independent station WJTC (channel 44); Deerfield maintains a local marketing agreement (LMA) with Sinclair Broadcast Group, owner of Pensacola-licensed dual ABC/NBC affiliate WEAR-TV (channel 3) and Fort Walton Beach–licensed MyNetworkTV affiliate WFGX (channel 35), for the provision of certain services.
+WPMI-TV (channel 15) is a television station licensed to Mobile, Alabama, United States, serving southwest Alabama and northwest Florida with programming from the digital multicast network Roar.
+It is owned by Deerfield Media alongside independent station WJTC (channel 44); both stations are operated by Sinclair Broadcast Group, owner of WEAR-TV (channel 3), a dual affiliate of ABC and NBC, and WFGX (channel 35), an independent station with MyNetworkTV.

 WPMI-TV and WJTC share studios on Azalea Road in Mobile; master control and some internal operations are based at the shared facilities of WEAR-TV and WFGX on Mobile Highway (US 90) in unincorporated Escambia County, Florida (with a Pensacola mailing address).
 WPMI-TV's transmitter is located in unincorporated Baldwin County, Alabama (northeast of Robertsdale).

 History

 Early history

 WPMI first signed on the air on March 12, 1982, and was the first independent station in the state of Alabama.
 It was also the first new commercial station to sign on in the Mobile–Pensacola market since future sister station WEAR signed on 28 years earlier.
 The station was originally owned by Hess Broadcasting and ran a general entertainment programming format consisting of cartoons, westerns, classic sitcoms, old movies, drama shows, and religious programs.
 WPMI's original studios were located on St. Michael Street in Mobile.
 In 1985, Hess sold WPMI to Michigan Energy Resources.
 However, the sale did not affect programming practices.
 By that time, WPMI was acquiring stronger programming, such as more recent cartoons and off-network sitcom reruns.
 On October 9, 1986, WPMI became a charter affiliate of the Fox network and began offering prime time programming six months later.

 In January 1989, Michigan Energy Resources sold WPMI to Clear Channel Communications; the company (the current-day iHeartMedia) at the time was still a small radio broadcaster in the pre-Telecommunications Act of 1996 era, and WPMI's purchase was its first foray into television.

 In 1991, Clear Channel entered into a local marketing agreement, which became a common practice at that time, with Mercury Broadcasting-owned WJTC (channel 44).
 The company purchased programming time on WJTC to run shows on that station that either did not fit onto WPMI's schedule or were being burned off.